-Thanks to Orvis and another generous partner, when you contribute to this effort, your gift will have triple the impact: Every dollar you give will be matched 2 to 1 to help restore these eight great streams and the Clark Fork fishery.
+Thanks to Ruby Springs Lodge and Orvis, when you contribute to this effort, your gift will have triple the impact: Every dollar you give will be matched 2 to 1 to help restore these eight great streams and the Clark Fork fishery.

 What will your contribution do?

 Reconnect chronically dry creeks by restoring flow, thereby opening spawning pathways, lowering water temperatures, and improving water quality.

 Restore fish passage where barriers such as culverts, irrigation diversions, or lack of flow now prevent spawning, migration, and access to refuge